Khanzi/ArborMetrix_Assesment/README.md

 # About
 This was an assesment for a Data Science position at [ArborMetrix](https://www.arbormetrix.com/).

+**Data Disclaimer:**

-Note that all the data is synthetically generated and has no meaning inn reality.
+All the data is synthetically generated and has no meaning in reality.

 ## Model
 A KMeans model was built using 5 clusters.